Skip to main content

 Defining Your Genetic Blueprint

-In the context of GINA, your is a composite of several distinct yet related types of data.
+In the context of GINA, your genetic information is a composite of several distinct yet related types of data.
 Appreciating these categories is the first step in recognizing the full extent of the law’s protective shield.
 It is the language of your body’s history and its potential future, a vocabulary that GINA treats with special confidentiality.

 • Genetic Tests This category includes the results of any analysis of your DNA, RNA, chromosomes, proteins, or metabolites.
 It directly pertains to your individual genetic makeup, revealing inherited variants that might influence your metabolic function, your response to certain medications, or your predisposition to specific health conditions.